 New Westminster has a farmers market on Thursdays.
 There also used to be a Downtown Vancouver Farmers Market and one on Granville Island too, but not in 2020.

 The Vancouver’s Downtown Farmers Market is looking for a new venue, so will hopefully be back in operation by 2021.
 Because of COVID-19, there is also no weekly farmers market on Granville Island this year either.

 Vancouver Farmers Markets on Thursdays

 Looking for a great way to buy fresh produce and support local farmers?
 Then take your shopping bags and check out the following:

 New West Farmers Market

-The New West Farmers Market is a fairly large market, with up to 50 vendors on a busy day.
+The New West Farmers Market is a fair-sized market, with up to 50 vendors on a busy day.
 In the summer it can be found at Tipperary Park at the corner of Royal Avenue and Fourth Street (or 315 Queens Avenue) in New Westminster between 3 and 7 pm.
 It usually runs from late May until early October.
-In 2020, however, it starts a month early.
+In 2020, however, it started a month early.

 In 2019 the market ran from May 23rd until October 3rd.
-In 2020 it goes from April 2nd until early October.
+In 2020 it went from April 2nd until early October.

 In addition to the summer farmers market, there is also a smaller winter market which takes place on the first and third Saturdays during the colder months from 11 am to 3 pm in the 600 block of Belmont Street.